 Passion and Interest:

-Dr Stephen has shown unreserved passion for community development; this has endeared him to the young and old, males and females alike.
-In fact, his dealings and acceptability cut across socio-cultural and ethno-religious backgrounds.
-As a compatriot, Dr Akuma demonstrated the rhythm of the Nigeria’s anthem as he rose to obey the call to serve Nigeria, his fatherland with love, strength and faith that the labour of his heroes past shall never be in vain.
-He proved this when he passionately returned to Benue state University, Makurdi, Nigeria, to serve with heart and might, without waiting to participate at the ceremony that heralded his MSc graduation in faraway United Kingdom.
-This was in further contribution to a country that he continues to support to remain one nation, bound in freedom, Peace and unity.
+Dr Stephen has shown an unreserved passion for community development; this has endeared him to the young and old, males and females alike.
+In fact, his dealings and acceptability cut across socio-cultural and ethnoreligious backgrounds.
+As a compatriot, Dr. Akuma demonstrated the rhythm of Nigeria’s anthem as he rose to obey the call to serve Nigeria, his fatherland with love, strength, and faith that the labour of his heroes past shall never be in vain.
+He proved this when he passionately returned to Benue State University, Makurdi, Nigeria, to serve with heart and might, without waiting to participate at the ceremony that heralded his MSc graduation in the faraway United Kingdom.
+This was in further contribution to a country that he continues to support to remain one nation, bound in freedom, peace, and unity.

-This astute scholar, Dr. Stephen Akuma likes reading, playing basketball, watching football, making analysis and contemplating nature.
+This astute scholar, Dr. Stephen Akuma likes reading, playing basketball, watching football, making analyses, and contemplating nature.

 7 thoughts on “The Man Stephen Shiaondo Cyril Akuma, PhD”

 Great guy!
 Man of hope for a greater Benue